Prostitution in India: Foreign prostitutes

-Women and girls from China, Arab countries, Japan, the former Soviet Republics, Bangladesh, Sri Lanka and from other origins have been noted as working as prostitutes in India.
+Women and girls from Azerbaijan, Russia, Uzbekistan, Philippines Arab countries, Japan, the former Soviet Republics and Bangladesh, from other origins have been noted as working as prostitutes in India.

 In 2015, ten Thai women were arrested in India on prostitution charges for allegedly running two brothels masquerading as massage parlours.

 In 2013 there were reports of Afghan women being trafficked as prostitutes to India.

 Uzbek women go to India to work as prostitutes.

 Sex trafficking

 India is a source, destination, and transit country for women and children subjected to sex trafficking.
 Most of India's trafficking problem is internal, and those from the most disadvantaged social strata—economically, members of tribal communities—are most vulnerable.
 Thousands of unregulated work placement agencies reportedly lure adults and children under false promises of employment into sex trafficking.

 Experts estimate millions of women and children are victims of sex trafficking in India.
 Traffickers use false promises of employment or arrange sham marriages within India or Gulf states and subject women and girls to sex trafficking.
 In addition to traditional red light districts, women and children increasingly endure sex trafficking in small hotels, vehicles, huts, and private residences.
-Traffickers increasingly use websites, mobile applications, and online money transfers to facilitate commercial sex.
+Traffickers increasingly use websites, mobile apps, and online money transfers to facilitate commercial sex.
 Children continue to be subjected to sex trafficking in religious pilgrimage centers and by foreign travelers in tourist destinations.

 Many women and girls, predominately from Nepal and Bangladesh, and from Central Asia, Africa, and Asia, including Rohingya and other minority populations from Burma, are subjected to sex trafficking in India.
 Prime destinations for both Indian and foreign female trafficking victims include Kolkata, Mumbai, Delhi, Gujarat, Hyderabad, and along the India-Nepal border; Nepali women and girls are increasingly subjected to sex trafficking in Assam, and other cities such as Nagpur and Pune.
 Some corrupt law enforcement officers protect suspected traffickers and brothel owners from law enforcement efforts, take bribes from sex trafficking establishments and sexual services from victims, and tip off sex traffickers to impede rescue efforts.
-Some Nepali, Bangladeshi, Afghan, and Iranian women and girls are subjected to both labor and sex trafficking in major Indian cities.
+Some Nepali, Bangladeshi, Afghan, and Pakistani women and girls are subjected to both labor and sex trafficking in major Indian cities.
 Following the 2015 Nepal earthquakes, Nepali women who transit through India are increasingly subjected to trafficking in the Middle East and Africa.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks India as a 'Tier 2' country.